odu-cs432-websci/public/fall21/syllabus.md

 All students are responsible for knowing the rules.
 If you are unclear about whether a certain activity is allowed or not, please contact the instructor.

 More information on academic integrity is available on the ODU-CS [academic integrity page](https://graduate.cs.odu.edu/resources/academic-integrity).

+## Statement from ODU Counseling Services

+ODU’s [Office of Counseling Services](http://www.odu.edu/counselingservices) (OCS, 1526 Webb University Center) is a university agency with competent, diverse, and multidisciplinary professional staff.
+We are committed to supporting the emotional well-being, social development, and academic progress of all students at Old Dominion University.

+College life can be a wonderful time of self-discovery, but for many, it is also a time when the awareness of mental health conditions increases.
+OCS services are available to assist with addressing mental health concerns that a student may be experiencing.
+You can learn more about the broad range of confidential mental health services available on campus via our website at http://www.odu.edu/counselingservices.
+All services are free to ODU students.